-Learn the concept of Approximations and Estimations.
+- Learn the concept of Approximations and Estimations.
 These are very important to solve DI questions very fast.

-- When trying to calculate (approximate) a fraction p/q, add value to the denominator and corresponding value to the numerator before calculating (approximating).
+- When trying to calculate (approximate) a fraction p/q, add value to the denominator and the corresponding value to the numerator before calculating (approximating).

 - If the percentage growth rate is r for a period of t years, the overall growth rate is approximate: rt + t * (t-1) * r2 / 2.
-Follow RS Aggrawal Book
+Follow RS Aggarwal Book

-Calculation Techniques specific to the data sets: There are calculation techniques especially in the case of Pie charts, Line Chart, and Bar charts that one should know to reduce the calculation time.
+Calculation Techniques Specific to the data sets: There are calculation techniques, especially in the case of Pie charts, Line charts, and Bar charts that one should know to reduce the calculation time.

 Pie Chart is a circular form of Data representation.
 In this, the circle is divided into sectors either percentwise or degree-wise.
-In the per cent-wise division, the total area of the chart is taken to be 100% and in degrees division, the total area of the chart is taken to be 360o.
+In the per cent-wise division, the total area of the chart is taken to be 100% and in the degrees division, the total area of the chart is taken to be 360o.

 Don’t use calculators while Practicing: